j19sch/j19sch.github.io/posts/2024/2024208-the-eight-skills-of-exploratory-testing.md

 	- key element: it all starts from note-taking
 1. What tools do you use that support, extend and/or amplify your testing?
 	- key element:
+1. How do you communicate your test results?
+	- key element:
 1. What do you leave behind for future use?
 	- key element: